Death of a Nation (2018 film)

-Death of a Nation: Can We Save America a Second Time? is a 2018 American political documentary film by Dinesh D'Souza, a US conservative provocateur.
-In the film D'Souza presents a revisionist history comparing the political climate surrounding the 45th President of the United States Donald Trump to that of the 16th President, Abraham Lincoln.
+Death of a Nation: Can We Save America a Second Time? is a 2018 American film by Dinesh D'Souza, a US conservative provocateur.
+In the film, D'Souza presents a revisionist history comparing the political climate surrounding the 45th President of the United States Donald Trump to that of the 16th President, Abraham Lincoln.
 The film argues that the Democratic Party from both eras was critical of the presidents of the time and that the Democrats have similarities to fascist regimes, including the Nazi Party.
 The film was written and directed by Dinesh D'Souza and Bruce Schooley, and produced by Gerald R. Molen.
 It was produced on a budget of $6 million.

 Death of a Nation was released in the United States on August 3, 2018, received strongly negative reviews and grossed $5.9 million.
-Film critics criticized the film as propaganda, and both critics and historians noted its falsehoods and misrepresentations.
+Some film critics criticized the film as propaganda, and both critics and historians noted its falsehoods and misrepresentations.
 Owen Gleiberman of Variety said, "D'Souza's bogus conflation of liberalism and Nazism is really his way of denying the white-supremacist appeal that runs right down the middle of the Trump presidency."
 Several publications called the film one of the worst of 2018, and review aggregator Metacritic identified it as the worst-ranking film (out of almost 12,000 at the time) in the website's history.
 The film was nominated for four parody-style Golden Raspberry Awards, winning two.

 Synopsis

 The documentary compares the 45th President of the United States Donald Trump to the 16th President of the United States Abraham Lincoln, and explores the role of the Democratic Party in opposing both presidents.

-In the documentary, D'Souza accuses the modern Democratic Party of racism, and attempts to demonstrate how Democrats have used accusations of racism, white supremacy, and fascism as a tool to discredit the political right.
+In the documentary, D'Souza explores the modern Democratic Party's use of racism, and attempts to demonstrate how Democrats have used accusations of racism, white supremacy, and fascism as a tool to discredit the political right.
 He said that the modern political left is currently using these types of accusations in attempts to remove Trump from office "by any means necessary."
 D'Souza also attempts to demonstrate a connection between the Democratic Party's past racism and advocacy for white supremacy and the current party, while saying that the Republican Party has not advocated such things.

-In addition, D'Souza claims that fascism is a left-wing, rather than right-wing ideology, and that fascist regimes such as the Nazi Party have historically both praised the Democratic Party and used American racial law to inspire their own racial laws.
+In addition, D'Souza claims that fascism is a left-wing rather than a right-wing ideology, and that fascist regimes such as the Nazi Party have historically both praised the Democratic Party and used American racial law to inspire their own racial laws.

 These statements are used to draw parallels between the modern political climate surrounding the election and presidency of Donald Trump with the historical events surrounding Abraham Lincoln's election, presidency, and assassination.